Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Limitations and Future Work

 Our sample was relatively small and predominantly comprised young individuals with higher education (undergraduate and above), a demographic that generally exhibits strong sustainability awareness~\cite{adu2021environmental,lazuar2022generosity}.
 This may have introduced a bias in our results.
-Had we included participants with lower environmental awareness or those opposed to sustainability, the outcomes might have differed significantly.
-These participants could have shown either a notable positive shift in their environmental attitudes or, conversely, their opposition to sustainability might have resulted in no effect.
-In future studies, we plan to target this specific demographic to explore these potential variations.
+Additionally, the demographic composition of our participants was relatively homogeneous in terms of age, education level, and geographic background, which may limit the generalizability of our findings.
+A more diverse participant pool, including individuals with varied environmental awareness, different cultural perspectives, and broader geographic representation, could yield different outcomes.
+For instance, participants with lower exposure to sustainability concepts might exhibit distinct engagement patterns or attitude shifts compared to those already inclined toward environmental consciousness.

+Moreover, while we propose that the game could engage a broader (non-gaming) audience, the specific target demographic remains to be clearly defined.
+Future research should refine the intended audience scope and evaluate the game’s effectiveness across a more diverse range of participants to better understand its broader impact.